gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

 It should also be possible to define a project that does not contain any source, but simply aggregates together several libraries produced by other projects to produce a composite library or application.

-## Native executable
+## Native executable for JVM based application

-Gradle will be able to build a native launcher for an application, as an alternative to using launcher scripts.
+Gradle will be able to build a native launcher for a JVM based application, as an alternative to using launcher scripts.

 ## Executable Jar